 Paramedic Certificate Program

 35-credit hour Paramedic Certificate Program prepares the Emergency Medical Technician to meet licensure standards to function as an advanced life support provider in accordance with the Illinois Department of Public Health Emergency Medical Services Act.
 The program is offered at Advocate Christ Hospital and Medical Center in cooperation with Moraine Valley Community College.
-All Paramedic courses are taught at Advocate Christ Hospital in Oak Lawn.
+The EMT-P, Paramedic certificate program is held at Advocate Christ Medical Center.
+Application to the program is made to The Center for Prehospital Care at Advocate Christ Medical Center.
 Upon successful completion of the Paramedic courses and final exam, students are eligible to take the State of Illinois Paramedic Examination.
 The exam must be passed in order to receive paramedic state licensure.

 State Licensure Exams